influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.0/administration/troubleshooting.md

 The same approach can be used to test other plugins, like the [inputs.statsd](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/statsd) plugin.

-Here is a basic configuration exapmple of how to set up Telegraf's statsd input plugin:
+Here is a basic configuration example of how to set up Telegraf's statsd input plugin:

 ```
  [[inputs.statsd]]